mosser/ArduinoML-kernel/embeddeds/groovy/README.md

 ## Limitations

   * Code completion will not be supported by default by Eclipse.
 But it is possible to create the associated DSL Descriptor (https://spring.io/blog/2011/05/09/better-dsl-support-in-groovy-eclipse).
-The DSL file that you can find in this project works but is not complete.
+The DSLD file that you can find in this project works but is not complete.
 This is more an example than a perfect implementation.
   * The syntax could be improved by using some meta-programming capabilities of Groovy and redefining some reserved keywords like
   `is`